spietz/PyDisperser/README.md

 performance for this kind of models if the code is pure Python or Matlab.
 The implementation is quite efficient and bears no comparison with pure Python or Matlab.
-* The mixing of C++ and Python through Cython
+# The mixing of C++ and Python through Cython
-The C++ class "Disperser" defined in "dispersion.h"/"dispersion.cpp" is made available for easy interaction in Python using wrapper
+The C++ class "Disperser" defined in "dispersion.h"/"dispersion.cpp" is made available for easy interaction in Python using wrapper functions which are defined in the Cython file "mymod.pyx".
-<<<<<<< HEAD:README.md
-functions which are defined in the Cython file "mymod.pyx".

-To process it use the command:
+To process it, use the command:
 ```
 cython --cplus mymod.pyx
 ```

-Compile the C++ code: `code`
+To compile the C++ code, use the command:
 ```
 python setup.py build_ext --inplace
 ```
-* Requirements
+# Requirements
 libboost-python